irdkwia/universal_sir0/README.md

   Note: you can't use padding if there is still an pointer defined in the structure
 - `skip`: skips a byte.
 You can use it to skip unknown pointers, provided you skip the right amount of bytes for a pointer.
 Skipped data will be rendered as default
-- `void` is also reversed for future usage
+- `void` is also reserved for future usage

 You can also define your own types, declaring them on a line then using a bullet list to list their fields in order.